 Starting in 2016, certain clients of Deutsche Bank Polska S.A. have reached out to Deutsche Bank Polska S.A. alleging that their mortgage loan agreements in foreign currency include unfair clauses and are invalid.
-These clients have demanded reimbursement of the alleged overpayments under such agreements totaling over € 847864 million with over 6,2436,648 civil claims having been commenced in Polish courts as of 30 September 31 December 2024.
-These cases are an industry wide issue in Poland and other banks are facing similar claims.
+These clients have demanded reimbursement of the alleged overpayments under such agreements totaling over € 864 million with over 6,6486,645 civil claims having been commenced in Polish courts as of 31 December 2024.
+These cases are an industry wideindustry-wide issue in Poland and other banks are facing similar claims.
 Deutsche Bank Polska S.A. has and will take necessary legal actions to defend itself and challenge such claims in courts.

 During 2023, there was a deterioration in the risk profile with respect to the Polish FX mortgage portfolio, especially following an adverse decision by the European Court of Justice on 15 June 2023, which affected the broader Polish banking sector.
 In addition, Deutsche Bank refined its model for estimating the provision in the third quarter of 2023 for the expected development of court verdicts and other market parameters.
-As a result

-, the provision for this matter increased to a During the fourth quarter of 2024, as part of the annual model review and quarterly provisioning review, Deutsche Bank decided to supplement the model-based estimate with an additional overlay to the provision.
-The overlay amount for CHF portfolio is € 220 million, bringing the total provision effor the CHF portion to € 534787 million as of 31 December 2023.
-In the first three quarters of 2024 the provision was increased to a total provision of € 624.2 million as of 30 September 2024.
-During the fourth quarter Deutsche Bank decided following developments in the Polish banking sector to further increase the provision to a total provision of € 9202024.
+During the fourth quarter of 2024, as part of the annual model review and quarterly provisioning review, Deutsche Bank decided to supplementrefined the model-based estimate with an additional overlay to the provision.
+The overlay amount for CHF portfolio is € 220 million, bringing the total provision for the CHF portion to € 787 million as of 31 December 2024.
 At the same time, Deutsche Bank also decided to review the EUR-related provision estimate.
-Deutsche Bank determined that, due to the rise of new claims, the case-by-case approach to provisioning should be replaced by a portfolio provision approach and reflected this as an overlay pending the development of a EUR mortgages model.
+Deutsche Bank determined that, due to the rise of new claims, the caseby-case approach to provisioning should be replaced by a portfolio provision approach and reflected this as an overlay pending the development of a EUR mortgages model.
 The provision increase in the EUR mortgage portfolio was € 97 million on top of the existing € 11 million provision, bringing the total to € 108 million as of 31 December 2024.
-Accordingly, the total portfolio provision for CHF and EUR mortgage cases is € 895 million as of 31 December 2024.
+Accordingly, thedata points (e.g., latest claim information, loss ratio, court settlements as well as expected number of claims), which resulted in an increase in the provision increased by € 475 million, resulting in a total portfolio provision for CHF and EUR mortgage cases isof € 895 million as of 31 December 2024 compared to € 534 million as of 31 December 2023.